jamesgarnercomposer/jamesgarnercomposer.co.uk/_collections/_music/numb_spicy.md

 year: "2022"
 ---

-Commissioned by Rose Hinton and Jonathan Ayling for Amuse-Bouches, a new collection of violin-cello miniatures\
+Commissioned by Rose Hinton and Jonathan Ayling for 'Amuse-Bouches', a new collection of violin-cello miniatures.\
 Duration: 1'